Spam commonly proliferates using STMP and HTTP protocols, which are critical to e-mail and the Internet, but it...

-Session Initiation Protocol (SIP) is a VoIP call-control and application protocol technology serving as the Internet Engineering Task Force's de facto standard for initiating a multimedia interactive user session.
+Session Initiation Protocol (SIP) is a VIP call-control and application protocol technology serving as the Internet Engineering Task Force's de facto standard for initiating a multimedia interactive user session.

-But, Graydon said, new technologies like SIP firewalls are emerging to address the protocol's distinct security requirements.
-A SIP firewall is an appliance that manages and protects the traffic, flow and quality of VoIP and other SIP-related communications.
+But, Graydon said, new technologies like SIP fire walls are emerging to address the protocol's distinct security requirements.
+A SIP fire wall is an appliance that manages and protects the traffic, flow and quality of VIP and other SIP-related communications.

 According to Graydon, the industry is working to secure voice communications at the transport layer with VPN-like encryption.
 But he said hackers will eventually learn how to attack Internet calls at the application layer.

-- profiling that prevent spam and denial-of-service (DoS) attacks.
+- Protection with a range of controls, including unique session profiling that prevent spam and denial-of-service (DoS) attacks.

 - Antispam filters for securing, managing, monitoring and administering SIP-enabled communications.